AnupamaAsokan/Hibernate_Application/README.md

 Check out my Hibernate Skills

 Hello,
-I have developed an application that involves Hibernate Annotations and Database Calls to demonstrate CRUD operations.I have used MySQL for my DB calls.
+I have developed a java application that involves Hibernate annotations and Database calls to demonstrate CRUD operations.
+I have used MySQL database for this project.